Free admission and discounted overnight stays

 25% off camping and overnight stays at Bruce Peninsula National Park

-From June 20 to September 2, 2025 inclusive, a discount of 25% will apply to all fees for camping and roofed accommodations operated by Parks Canada in Bruce Peninsula National Park.
+A discount of 25% will apply to fees for camping and roofed accommodations operated by Parks Canada at Bruce Peninsula National Park from:

 The 25% discount is part of the Canada Strong Pass, and may not be combined with other promotions.
-If more than 1 discount applies to your reservation, you will receive the greater of the 2.
+If more than 1 discount applies, you will receive whichever discount is greater.

 Camping and yurt reservations are required as there is no first-come, first-serve camping available at the Cyprus Lake campground, or at the backcountry campsites at High Dump and Stormhaven.